tacticrealtime/creative-validator/README.md

 # Installation as a dependency of creative

-Run `npm install git+ssh://git@bitbucket.org/tactic-realtime/creative-validator.git#master` inside directory of creative.
+Run `npm install npm install github:tacticrealtime/creative-validator` inside directory of creative.
 You also might want to consider installing it as a development dependency using `--save-dev` option.
 After installing as a dependency it is possible to run validation with npm scripts.
 For example like this: